 Majid Al Futtaim

-Majid Al Futtaim group is located in United Arab Units and its main objective was to understand the behavior of visitors at malls, enhance customer experience, develop a central mechanism to engage visitors with consistent branding and services across 15 of their properties, and drive footfall to retailers.
+According to Proxbook Report, Majid Al Futtaim group is located in the United Arab Emirates and its main objective was to understand the behavior of visitors at malls, enhance customer experience, develop a central mechanism to engage visitors with consistent branding and services across 15 of their properties, and drive footfall to retailers.

 Simon Property Group is the largest shopping mall operator in America.
 It has installed about 4,800 beacons across 192 malls and shopping centers nationwide and not only does it hope mall shoppers will welcome messages sent through the Simon App, but it also sees the beacons as a service for existing retailers in the mall who can integrate their apps and message shoppers through it as well.